 How erections work

-There is no bone or muscle in the penis, so how do they get hard?
+There is no bone in the penis, so how do they get hard?
 As you can see in this picture the penis is made up of blood vessels and loads and loads of tightly packed spongy blood cells.
 Blood rushes into the corpus cavernosa via the arteries and is trapped there making the penis hard.
 Imagine filling a balloon (or a condom) up with water and then squeezing one end to make it hard – that’s kinda what happens in the penis.
+Strong muscles around the bottom of the penis (inside the body) help to trap the blood in the penis.
 When the penis goes soft the blood exits via the dorsal vein (which you can probably see at the top of the penis).

 Penises and clitorises work in a very similar way, so if you have a clitoris you can probably have a pretty good understanding of what a hard on feels like and how it works.
 There’s more on the similarities between clitorises and penises in my genitals article and video.